 Day two didn’t go quite as easily.
 He was more upset, and protested the only way toddlers know how — by screaming and slapping me.
 I held him close, determined to transition him from a routine of breastmilk to a routine of lullabies and back-rubbing.

 After three days, he stopped asking to nurse, but continued protesting.
 That fussing and protesting has persisted.
 He doesn’t go down nearly as easily as he used to, but the important thing is that we’re done.

 This is the end of a really special time between you and your baby.
 Know that it’s okay to want to be done but also feel sad about being done at the same time.
 Your baby might fuss and want to nurse, but in a few days they won’t even think about it anymore.
 Giving up nursing is way harder on moms than babies!!Melinda @ Unfrazzled Mama

 Pick a date and then taper accordingly.
 By the time both my girls hit 1, they were pretty much down to just first thing AM/last thing before bed anyway (extended vacations around their first birthday helped).
 I had medical reasons for needing to wean them both just after their first birthday, so we just went to the bedtime feed, and made sure they had a good supper just before that.
 It was very natural at that point to just have a last few bedtime feeds, transitioning to more snuggle/lullaby time than nursing time, and both were fine with having just that one last feed for a few min on the date I had picked.Flossie @ Super Mom Hacks

-It's never a one-size fits all method of weaning.
-You'll have to figure out what works best for you and your family as family set ups and routines can all come into play here.
-Like I'm trying to do, just keep in mind that whichever process you choose - cold turkey or otherwise - your baby will be fine!
+It’s never a one-size fits all method of weaning.
+You’ll have to figure out what works best for you and your family as family set ups and routines can all come into play here.
+Like I tried to do, just keep in mind that whichever process you choose – cold turkey or gradual – your baby will be fine!

-How did/has full weaning off breastmilk gone for you?
-Did/do you wish you'd done anything differently?
+How did/has full weaning off breast milk and nursing gone for you?
+Did/do you wish you’d done anything differently?